Top 24 Financial Literacy Quotes for Students

 – Elizabeth Warren, U.S. senator from Massachusetts

-With half of all U.S. states now requiring financial education for high school graduation, policymakers like Warren recognize that leaving financial education to chance doesn’t work.
-Two-thirds of students report their schools aren’t doing enough to teach them about money.
-If your school hasn’t covered budgeting or credit scores, you’re not alone, but that makes it even more important to seek out resources like this one to fill those gaps before you’re facing real financial decisions.
+With half of all U.S. states now requiring financial education for high school graduation, policymakers like Warren recognize that leaving financial education to chance does not work.
+Two-thirds of students report their schools are not doing enough to teach them about money.
+If your school has not covered budgeting or credit scores, you are not alone, but that makes it even more important to seek out resources like this one to fill those gaps before you are facing real financial decisions.

 Financial Independence Quotes